Skip to content

 • Regulatory changes: Governments around the world are doubling down on their commitments to using cleaner energy, but with this will arrive changes in laws and regulations, which could have a negative effect on renewable energy companies and their stock prices as they try to keep up

-Top 5 renewable energy stocks to watch in 2025
+Top 3 renewable energy stocks for stock traders to watch in 2025

-We chose these five companies based on the past three-month share price performance as of August 2025, indicating it might be a good time to buy their stocks.
+We chose these three companies based on their past six-month share price performance, indicating it might be a good time to buy their stocks.
 However, remember that past performance is not an indicator of future earnings, and all trading, whether directly or via CFDs, comes with inherent risks.

 Company